 Finally, Barbie makes the move.

 DIVERSITY: The state of having people who are of different races or who are of different cultures in a group or organization; when mixed-race people work together to make Diversity work as an advantage; the opposite of uniformity.
 See What Diversity Is.
 See What Diversity Is Not.
 See What's Wrong With This Picture?
 See Khalsa Youth Camp Lacks Diversity.
 See The Case For Diversity and Dialogue.

 DUE PROCESS CLAUSE: "...the accused shall enjoy the right to be informed of the nature and cause of the accusation; to be confronted with the witnesses against him; to have compulsory process for obtaining witnesses in his favor, and to have...his defense."

 "When the mind is backed by the will, the mind is always positive.

 EXCLUSION: The act of shutting or keeping out: the state of being shut or kept away.
 NOTE: The human tendency to tribalism and its practice of exclusion offends the innate longing to belong for which every human being yearns.
 It is the core issue underlying the strife that afflicts and affects Sikhs and other religious groups, especially in the Middle East.

-GENDER EQUALITY: Gender equality is achieved when women and men enjoy the same rights and opportunities across all sectors of society, including economic participation and decision-making, and when the different behaviours, aspirations and needs of women and men are equally valued and favoured.
+GENDER EQUALITY: Gender equality is achieved when women and men enjoy the same rights and opportunities across all sectors of society, including economic participation and decision-making, and when the different behaviors, aspirations and needs of women and men are equally valued and favoured.
 See Duality Optics.
 See Sikhs and Gender Equality.
 See Women Are Much More Than This.